aeternity/protocol/specification/node/api/README.md

 ### Connection

-The æternity node supports an endpoint with a configurable port where the WebSocket's clients connect.
+The aeternity node supports an endpoint with a configurable port where the WebSocket's clients connect.
 It is located on `/channel`.

 The node could serve multiple channel WebSocket clients.
 Their number is configured in